craftcms/docs/docs/commerce/5.x/development/subscription-templates.md

       )
     %}

-    {# If we don’t have a saved payment soruce, collect details for the gateway #}
+    {# If we don’t have a saved payment source, collect details for the gateway #}
     {% if not paymentSources|length %}
       <div class="paymentForm">
         {% namespace plan.getGateway().handle|commercePaymentFormNamespace %}